Does Blue Cross Insurance Cover Therapy?

 Whether it's for in-person or online therapy, make the time to do your research and find a licensed therapist or mental health care professional that feels like the right fit.
 The ideal therapist is someone you can envision working with consistently over the months ahead—possibly even for years.

-Research shows that consistency (regular sessions) and fit (a therapist who suits your needs and personality) are two of the most critical factors leading to lasting changes in your mental health.
+Research shows that your willingness to commit (i.e. are ready to "do the work") and the therapeutic alliance are two of the most critical factors leading to lasting changes in your mental health.

 Most therapist marketplaces/platforms will provide some details about a therapist before you book.
 First Session provides extended video interviews, helping you to figure out whether a therapist might be a good fit before you book your first session.